Sabbir256/react-redux/README.md

 ```

 ## Conclusion
-This is not by far the total functionality of react.
+This is not by far the total functionality of react-redux.
 This is just for beginners, who may face a hard time with redux.
 Tried my best to lay it out in simple terms.
 If you still have some doubts left, I will suggest that you check my sample code in [CodeSandbox](https://codesandbox.io/s/redux-toolkit-q0qcyp?file=/src/index.js).
 There are few extra functionalities, which will clear your doubts in my opinion.